Disclaimer

 I include the Republic because they are the only foreign country with a common land border with the UK and also share a common heritage and language.
 In addition, what goes on in Dublin also has an effect in Belfast and in London and vice-versa all round.

-There were three polls released during the month. (figures in brackets show movement from last polling):-
+There were 12 polls released since I last reported. (figures in brackets show movement from last polling):-

 (General Election 2020)